-New Research: Bats Harbor Hundreds Of Coronaviruses And Spillovers Aren't Rare
+New Research: Bats Harbor Hundreds Of Coronaviruses, And Spillovers Aren't Rare

 Why Killer Viruses Are On The Rise

-"It's okay, girl.
-It's okay, girl," says Olival soothingly as the bat wriggles.
+"It's OK, girl.
+It's OK, girl," says Olival soothingly as the bat wriggles.

 "So we're getting the oral swab in the back of the throat," Olival explains.
 "And I'm just holding her head between my two fingers."

 He smiles.
-"Oooh good one!
+"Oooh, good one!
 There's definitely some sample on that swab."

 The bat gives a sudden squeak.